dolittle-entropy/aggregate_merging/readme.md

 the orders-aggregate must therefore move to the customer-aggregate so it can abandon any created orders when a new order is created.

+## attempt: minimal with retirement
+having gotten a retirement to work - this will be an attempt at making the minimal changes

 ## how to run
 run the following command to start the runtime in docker